czbiohub-sf/CRISPRflow/README.md

 ## Troubleshooting
 Java issues (after installing java):
-For most case, it can be fixed by specifying the version installed (17 in the example)
+For most case, it can be fixed by explicitly specifying the version installed (v17 in the example)
 ```
 unset JAVA_HOME
 export JAVA_HOME=`/usr/libexec/java_home -v 17`